actionsflow/actionsflow/docs/concepts.md

 }
 ```

-Then, Actionsflow will call the trigger's webhook handler to get the result items, and generate a built workflow file.
+Then, Actionsflow will call the trigger's webhook handler to get the result items and generate a built workflow file.

-Then, Actionsflow will call [act](https://github.com/nektos/act)(a tool for running GitHub Actions locally) to run the built workflow file jobs.
+Finally, Actionsflow will call [act](https://github.com/nektos/act) (a tool for running GitHub Actions locally) to run the jobs in the built workflow file.

-# What Actionsflow workflow file include
+# What the Actionsflow workflow file includes

 A typical Actionsflow workflow file includes a [trigger](./triggers.md) and some jobs.
-Actionsflow also support multiple triggers and multiple jobs.
+Actionsflow also supports multiple triggers and multiple jobs.

-Learn more about Workflow syntax for Actionsflow, please see [here](./workflow.md).
+To learn more about the Workflow syntax for Actionsflow, please see [here](./workflow.md).

-Lerna more about all github workflow files of Actionsflow, See [Actionsflow Github Workflows](./reference/github-workflow.md)
+To learn more about all Actionsflow's github workflow files, see [Actionsflow Github Workflows](./reference/github-workflow.md).